data301-2021-summer2/project-group18-project/README.md

 ## Team Members

-- Anikait Kapoor: Is a second yearStudent also who likes Computer Sciences
+- Anikait Kapur: Is a second yearStudent also who likes Computer Sciences
 - Cris Garce:My name is Cris Grace and I am a COSC student entering my second Year at UBCO.
 My passions include coding, gaming and football.
 - Yatharth Mathur: I am a second year student who is intrested in Data Analytics and Computer Sciences.